TrumpChainDev/docs/tutorials/wallet-tutorials/imtoken-wallet-tutorial.md

 ![](../../.gitbook/assets/3.jpg)

-**Step 4:** Once the Chainlist Dapp is open click on “Connect wallet” at right hand top corner and once the wallet is connected search of “Eram” on the list of EVM networks.
-Click on “Add to imToken” next to Eram Mainnet and “Approve” the details of Eram RPC on the next step as shown below.
+**Step 4:** Once the Chainlist Dapp is open click on “Connect wallet” at right hand top corner and once the wallet is connected search of “TrumpChain” on the list of EVM networks.
+Click on “Add to imToken” next to TrumpChain Mainnet and “Approve” the details of TrumpChain RPC on the next step as shown below.

 ![](../../.gitbook/assets/4.jpg)